OF THE 300th ANNIVERSARY COMMITTEE OF

 Center Cemetery Tour

 Saturday, September 18th 6:00 – 7:30 p.m.

-We invite you to discover some of Portland’s early history as you enjoy a self-guided walking tour of the grounds of Center Cemetery on Bartlett St. Ext.
-There are three of our former ministers who have headstones there and whose dedication to the First Congregational Church spanned beyond the first century of our 300-year history!
-Other Portland residents who have been interred in this cemetery include Obadiah, Philip and Sylvester Gildersleeve of ship building notoriety, Gen. Seth Overton and his wife Mehitable who lived in the present-day Historical Society Museum homestead, and Revolutionary War soldiers, David Sage, Seth Strickland, Eber Stocking, and Daniel Shepard.
-You can enjoy your walk of the grounds as you take in the view of the western sunset and the almost-full “Corn Moon” rising in the east.
-Using your personal guidebook, you’ll also encounter some surprises along the paths!!
+We invite you to discover some of Portland’s early history as you enjoy a self-guided tour of the grounds of Center Cemetery on Bartlett St. Ext.
+First established in 1767, there are three of our former ministers who have headstones there and whose dedication to The First Congregational Church spanned beyond the first century of our 300-year history!

 Please join us as we take you back in history.
 Park along Fairway Drive or inside the cemetery off the roadway and dress for the weather.
 Rain date will be Sunday, September 19th at the same time.
-Bring a flashlight if you desire, but weather permitting, we should enjoy some twilight as well.
-Cider and cookies will end the tour.
+Bring a lantern or flashlight if you desire, but weather permitting, we should enjoy some twilight as you partake of some cider and cookies at the end the tour.

 Worship Service and Celebration Banquet